llvm/llvm-www/proposals/LP0004-project-governance.md

 ### Governance Team Meetings

-Each _area team_ and the _project Council_ should have one scheduled public meeting per month.
-The date of the scheduled meeting should be on the LLVM Community Calendar.
+Each _area team_ and the _project Council_ should have two scheduled public meetings per month.
+The date of the scheduled meetings should be on the LLVM Community Calendar.
 The calendar invite will have a link to a public meeting agenda.
-The teams may have non-public meetings for discussion, deliberation. planning or other purposes.
+The teams may have non-public meetings for discussion, deliberation, planning or other purposes.
+The team may cancel a meeting if no items are on the agenda or to accommodate member schedules (holidays, personal time, etc).

-Notes from all _area team_ and _project Council_ meetings shall be publicly posted.
-Notes shall exclude reference to any private information, or information that otherwise needs to be confidential.
+Notes from all _area team_ and _project Council_ meetings will be publicly posted.
+Notes will exclude reference to any private information, or information that otherwise needs to be confidential.

 ### Role of the LLVM Foundation